-How to set up a chessboard - Chess'n'Boards
+How to set up a Chessboard - A Beginner's Guide with Images

 Set up the pawns on the board.
 Put the pawns on the board as shown.
 They go along the second row.
 A row of white pawns, and a row of black pawns.